autocar/scubaclick-forums/readme.md

 Notes
 -----

-Please note that ScubaClick Forums does not provide any templates or controllers, only the models, migrations and repositories.
-You will have to implement these yourself.
+Please note that ScubaClick Forums does not provide any controllers, just the models, sub-views, migrations and repositories.
+You will have to implement all controllers yourself.

 License
 -------